orel-dayan/OS_ASSIGNMENT4/README.md

 - libary is not thread safe.
 - The server  can listen to 1024*8 clients at the same time . can be changed in the code in the macro MAX_CLIENTS.
 - There are run examples in the docs directory .
+- gnome_terminal_script.sh is create 100 clients and run them in the same time.

 ## **Run:**

 ```sh

   make all
   ./react_server
    ```